Demon Slayer: Kimetsu no Yaiba Part 1 (Collector’s Edition Blu-ray) Unboxing

 This release is presented with a rigid box containing an Amaray case to house the Blu-ray discs.
 The box also comes with a 20-page booklet and 6 art cards which are pretty much the same contents included in the Aniplex of America release.
 The artwork used throughout the set is a mix of artwork from the Aniplex release but also others that Anime Limited was able to get access to.

 We don’t get access to the original soundtrack CD, but in this instance I’m not that bothered because Aniplex in recent years has re-released music as a standalone product in Japan, especially with Yuki Kajiura’s composed soundtracks as seen with Fate and Madoka Magica.
-The music in Demon Slayer is technically between Yuki Kajiura and Go Shiina but even so, the series is super popular so it honestly would not surprise me if it happens in the next few years.
+The music in Demon Slayer: Kimetsu no Yaiba is a collaboration between Yuki Kajiura and Go Shiina but even so, the series is super popular so it honestly would not surprise me if it happens in the next few years.

 The artwork is free of any information or BBFC content and the info sheet covers the information and specification like previous Anime Limited releases.
 The collector’s edition Blu-ray has 1000 units printed for an SRP of £79.99 (the higher price is due to Aniplex).
 This is also a Blu-ray only release and is expected to receive a standard edition over time if Aniplex allows one.